 Cons:

-The Jayco Redhawk comes in at a length of 28.67 feet and a somewhat modest height of 11.5 feet.
-It has a max sleeping count of 7 which means there’s room for the whole family.
+The Jayco Redhawk comes in at a length of 28.67 feet and a somewhat modest height of 11.5 feet, creating a light and airy space, ideal for entertaining and enjoying the great outdoors.
+With a maximum sleeping capacity of 7, I know I can invite friends and family along to join in the fun RVing can bring.
 You can check the entire spec list by clicking here.

 Pros: